Operations of KFC by country: Australia

 Yum! directly operates 160 KFC outlets in Australia.
 The largest of the 53 independent franchisees in Australia is Collins Foods, which operates 169 stores.
 KFC's major poultry suppliers in Australia are Inghams, Steggles and Turi Foods.

 The first Australian KFC was opened in 1968 in Guildford, a suburb of Sydney.
 The franchise was owned by a Canadian entrepreneur called Bob Lapointe.
 Between 1970 and 1971, 75 outlets were opened.
 This had a major impact on Australian chicken production, which increased by 38 percent during the period.
 By 1995 there were 452 outlets and the company employed 12,000 staff.
 That year, Australia produced 35 percent of KFC's international earnings.

 New Zealand

 The first KFC opened in New Zealand in 1971 at Royal Oak, a suburb of Auckland.
-By September 1973, KFC had opened nine outlet in New Zealand – four in Auckland, and one each in Hamilton, Rotorua, Wellington, Christchurch and Dunedin.
+By September 1973, KFC had opened nine outlets in New Zealand – four in Auckland, and one each in Hamilton, Rotorua, Wellington, Christchurch and Dunedin.
 By 1980, there were 37 outlets.
 In 1989, PepsiCo acquired the 50 percent stake in KFC New Zealand that it did not already own from the local Goodman Fielder conglomerate.
 In 1991, New Zealand turnover topped 100 million NZD for the first time.